aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 ![image](https://user-images.githubusercontent.com/112586829/203157938-c16a5aae-f8ac-4bab-8f1c-3315f46262e0.png) ![image](https://user-images.githubusercontent.com/112586829/203157951-9803e159-d2d8-4fc9-9553-89537781c18b.png)

-My first regression plot only include rows in the data where the unit is in an infantry class.
+My first regression plot only include rows in the data where the unit is an infantry class.
 From the graph, strength and defense are positively correlated, and it is a slightly stronger correlation than when compared to all the data.
 It seems that it is a good idea to make a unit's attack relative to its defense.

 # Correlation Matrices for All Class Types:

 ![image](https://user-images.githubusercontent.com/112586829/202986524-a61b3070-9bcf-43d1-8cb3-16a1a02e6d2d.png) ![image](https://user-images.githubusercontent.com/112586829/202986552-23bfc29a-edd9-4c52-a36f-bf85246d1e2b.png) ![image](https://user-images.githubusercontent.com/112586829/202986563-1582eb1d-8533-4da3-abaf-516f6152a2a5.png) ![image](https://user-images.githubusercontent.com/112586829/202986577-d1ed3a15-3345-41b9-9e6b-8c73533d42d7.png) ![image](https://user-images.githubusercontent.com/112586829/202986603-9001522d-21e3-42c7-88a1-7702e234dcc0.png) ![image](https://user-images.githubusercontent.com/112586829/202986620-a6c5fab0-1f94-43db-9f7b-8d5ea023b107.png)

 In these charts, we can see the correlation of each variable for each class.
 An interesting observation from this plot is that flying units have a much lower correlation between their health points and strength.
-Another interesting point is the lack of correlation betwewen stats, as there are many relationships that do not have a strong correlation.
-While these graphs may seem a bit more cluttered, they make a great reference when I am designing a unit of a certain class and need a quick refresher on these correlations.
+Another point is the lack of correlation betwewen stats, as there are many relationships that do not have a strong correlation.
+Additionally, I actually predicted that the higher the strength, the more votes a character would get, but, interestingly, no stats have a strong relationship with the amount of votes at all.
+While these graphs may seem cluttered, they make a great reference when I am designing a unit of a certain class and need a refresher on these correlations.

 A great article for explaining correlation matrix can be found [here](https://corporatefinanceinstitute.com/resources/excel/correlation-matrix/#:~:text=A%20correlation%20matrix%20is%20simply,patterns%20in%20the%20given%20data.)

 # Summing up the Findings

 From these charts, I better understand on how to design a tactical RPG like Fire Emblem.
 Infantry and flying units are a favorite among players, so I will include several in my project while having few armored characters.
-Additionally, strength and defense have a strong correlation with not just infantry units, but for all class types and the correlation matrices will be a great reference when designing units of all classes.
-I'm glad that I was able to bridge my passion for data, Python, and video games by analyzing my own unique dataset.
-I encourage all of my readers to do the same with their passions, and leave a comment below on how it has affected your life!
+Furthermore, strength and defense have a strong correlation with not just infantry units, but for all class types and the correlation matrices will be a great reference when designing units of all classes.
+I'm glad that I was able to bridge my passion for data, Python, and video games by analyzing my own data.
+I encourage all of my readers to do the same with what their passionate about, and leave a comment below on how it has affected your life!
 I hope you bring much to report!

 ![image](https://user-images.githubusercontent.com/112586829/202995696-2d999235-cd59-4104-9322-1a9e6428df3d.png)